scripting/textcasting/worknotes.md

+#### 2/8/25; 10:30:15 AM by DW -- how to test

+How to test.

+Open the testing folder.

+Run test.js.

+You can add code in there to try sending different kinds of posts and step through them in the debugger.

+Finally a rational way to test this stuff.

 #### 1/5/25; 11:49:06 AM by DW -- v0.6.3

 Finally got images in bluesky to work again, I was just able to post a tweet to bluesky with an image.